shopware/docs/guides/plugins/apps/app-base-guide.md

 ## Setup (optional)

-> **Note**
-> Only if your app backend server and Shopware need to communicate, it is necessary that registration is performed during the installation of your app.
-This process is called setup.
+{% hint style="info" %} Only if your app backend server and Shopware need to communicate it is necessary that registration is performed during the installation of your app.
+This process is called setup. {% endhint %}

 During the setup, it is verified that Shopware connects to the right backend server and keys are exchanged to secure all further communications.
 During the setup process, your app backend will obtain credentials that can be used to authenticate against the Shopware API.